AnmolSirola/NFT-Toolbox-Implementation/Multi-Chain Support/Cross-Chain/readme.md

 ### Axelar's Role:
 Axelar is a decentralized protocol that facilitates secure cross-chain communication and asset transfers between different blockchain networks.
 In the context of NFTs, Axelar enables the seamless bridging of non-fungible tokens across supported chains, allowing for interoperability and expanded functionality.

-### How it Works:
-Axelar's cross-chain NFT implementation relies on its General Message Passing (GMP) system, which allows smart contracts on different chains to communicate with each other.
-The process involves the following steps:

-#### Initiating Transfer:

-The user interacts with the source chain's NFT Linker contract to initiate a cross-chain NFT transfer.
-The sendNFT function is called, specifying the destination chain, recipient address, and other necessary parameters.

-#### Sending Message:
-The NFT Linker contract on the source chain constructs a cross-chain message payload containing the NFT metadata, destination chain information, and recipient details.
-The message is sent to the Axelar Gateway contract on the source chain using the callContract function.

-#### Message Routing:
-The Axelar Gateway receives the message and validates its authenticity and integrity.
-The message is then routed through the Axelar network, which consists of a set of validators responsible for relaying messages between chains.
-The validators reach a consensus on the validity of the message and its intended destination.

-#### Execution on Destination Chain:
-Once the message reaches the destination chain, it triggers the _execute function in the NFT Linker contract on that chain.
-The _execute function verifies the authenticity of the message by checking its origin and the sender's address. s
-#### Based on the message payload, the NFT Linker contract performs the necessary actions:
-If the NFT originates from the source chain, a new NFT is minted on the destination chain using the original metadata.
-If the NFT is being transferred back to its original chain, the ownership is updated accordingly.

-#### Gas Payment:
-Axelar's Gas Service is responsible for handling the payment of gas fees for cross-chain transactions.
-The user includes the required gas payment when initiating the NFT transfer on the source chain.
-The Gas Service ensures that sufficient gas is available on the destination chain to execute the NFT minting or transfer logic.

 ## Key Components and Their Implementation:

 1. NFT Linker Contract (NftLinker.sol):